lombardpress/lombardpress-schema/docs/critical.md

 These two categories are:

 * A Variation with Correction
   * If we imagine the main text being a straight line, a variation represents an alternative stem.
-On this "alternative" stem it is possible for corrections to made: a correction that has no relation to the main stem
+On this "alternative" stem it is possible for corrections to be made: a correction that has no relation to the main stem

 * A Correction that Varies
   * Alternatively, it is possible for a correction to be on the "main" stem but in the course of making this correction to introduce a variation, or to inaugurate an alternative stem.